milwaukeedata/MKE_CD-markdown/datasetintro.md

-MKE Community Database - DATASET OPEN RECORD COMMUNICATION LOG
+MKE Community Database - DATASET Introduction
 =============

 This is a simple guide/outline for how to post a content and an open records communication log on GitHub or the [Milwaukee Community Database](http://mkecommunitydata.com) that will let people know what the communication history is for your open records requests.